Skip to contentSkip to index linksSkip to footer

 sudo touch /etc/cron.d/certbot

-Use Nano to edit the above file
+Use vim to edit the above file

-sudo nano /etc/cron.d/certbot
+sudo vim /etc/cron.d/certbot

 # /etc/cron.d/certbot: crontab entries for the certbot package